 Similarly, the audience can be segmented based on different demographics and psychographics.

-Whether you are using surveys to collect feedback or do market research, you need to identify the correct audience.
+Whether you are using website surveys to collect feedback or do market research, you need to identify the correct audience.
 Choosing the right audience will help you gather accurate and reliable data.

 It will help you understand the preferences and interests of various audience segments to create a seamless experience for each of them.